otto-de/api-guidelines/content/guidelines/020_General-Guidelines/030_Compatibility/030_Deprecation/040_must-not-start-using-deprecated-apis.md

 # not start using deprecated APIs

-Consumers must not start using deprecated APIs, API versions, or API features.
+Consumers must not start using deprecated APIs, API versions or API features.